streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 TODO: maybe linking [app/src/main/java/de/westnordost/streetcomplete/data/osm/osmquests/OsmElementQuestType.kt](app/src/main/java/de/westnordost/streetcomplete/data/osm/osmquests/OsmElementQuestType.kt) would be better?
 And extend documentation there?

 ### Element selection
-elementFilter property defines nodes, way, relations which will be selected for a given quest.
-It is a element selection used by OsmFilterQuestType.
+elementFilter property defines nodes, ways and relations which will be selected for a given quest.
+It is an element selection used by OsmFilterQuestType.

 ```
 """